Finance Department Advisor:

 ****Please note -

-The Finance Department waitlist will open on Friday, November 15th at 12 noon.
+The Finance Department waitlist will open on Tuesday, November 18th, 2014.
 Permits for Finance courses will only be issued through the Waitlist System.

 The Finance Department’s Drop Deadlines are different than the University’s